University Insurance Programs

 Privately Owned Vehicles

 When university employees are authorized to use privately owned vehicles on university business, personal liability insurance is primary coverage when an accident occurs.
-The State of California insurance program is designed only to reimburse third parties when the accident is the fault of the university employee driver.
 Employees who drive their personal vehicle on university business must verify personal auto liability insurance during the travel approval process.

-Vehicle liability coverage under the VELSIP program applies only when the State of California contracted car rental agency (or agencies) is used and is valid anywhere in the world unless prohibited by law (see, Rent-a-Car for the current university vehicle rental contract and additional information).
+The university's vehicle liability coverage applies only when the State of California contracted car rental agency (or agencies) is used and is valid anywhere in the world unless prohibited by law (see, Rent-a-Car for the current university vehicle rental contract and additional information).
 Rental vehicles used for university business may not be driven for personal use.

 - Emergency Medical